Do Volunteer Firefighters Qualify for Workers’ Compensation?

 California laws guarantee that volunteer firefighters receive wage loss benefits based on the statewide average weekly wage for workers.
 This is slightly different than the benefit an employee would receive, which is equal to two-thirds of the actual weekly wage.

-Long Workers Compensation Lawyers
+Long Beach Workers Compensation Lawyers for Firefighters

 If for some reason you are told you do not qualify for workers’ compensation as an injured volunteer firefighter in California, seek help from a lawyer.
 There may be other means of recovery, such as bringing a personal injury lawsuit.
 If a loved one died while volunteering to fight fires, a wrongful death lawsuit can often yield a higher amount of compensation than a workers’ compensation claim.